InstituteforDiseaseModeling/GWSpatialGenetics/ngs_processing/nextstrain/base_description.md

 **Amplicon_Protocol**: Barcode identity using the new amplicon protocol targeting 80% of the mitochondrial genome.
 Currently colored by exact identity of all variant sites after filtering.

+**Yearly_Sibship**: One hundred and thirty nuclear microsatellite sites were tested for informativeness.
+Analyses with 10 different sets of randomly chosen loci indicated that the presence/absence of some loci influenced the pedigree assignment of some groups.
+Kinship analysis was repeated after assessing the Polymorphism Information Content (PIC) of each locus using the method of Botstein et al. (1980).
-**Yearly_Sibship**: Sibship inference per year determined with Colony (v2.0.6.7).
-Genotypes for each sample were coded as present/absent haplotypes at 130 nuclear microsatellite loci.
+Results in the current analysis were obtained using loci with a PIC >= 0.5, which was considered by Botstein et al. (1980) to be the minimum value for a highly informative marker (i.e., a marker with high discriminatory capacity).
+Sibship inference per year determined with Colony (v2.0.6.7).
+Genotypes for each sample were coded as present/absent haplotypes at loci with PIC >= 0.5.
+Loci included in this analysis are a subset of the loci that provided successful allele calls in >= 75% of the 384-sample trial run.
 Samples included in this category met allele-calling parameters for >= 70% of 130 microsatellite loci.
+Individuals were assigned to a a cluster if ML probability of inclusion >= 0.90.

-**ParentalOffspring_Pairs**: Parentage inference determined with Colony (v2.0.6.7).
+**ParentalOffspring_Pairs** (Optional): Parentage inference determined with Colony (v2.0.6.7).
 See `Yearly_Sibship` for more details on processing.

 **Case_GPS**: The provided coordinates for each worm, when available.
 Samples were given country GPS coordinates when case coordinates were unavailable.
 Cases with overlapping coordinates are shown as a pie chart for the user defined coloring option.